-In connection with the IPO, we entered into a stockholders' agreement with Silver Lake, Workday, Inc. and management stockholders.
+In connection with the IPO, we entered into a stockholders' agreement with Silver Lake, Workday, Inc. and management stockholders (as subsequently amended on February 28, 2024).
 This agreement grants Silver Lake the right to nominate to our Board of Directors a number of directors proportionate to the percentage of the issued and outstanding common stock owned by Silver Lake and its affiliates and certain transferees so long as Silver Lake and its affiliates and certain of their transferees own at least 5% of our outstanding common stock.
 In addition, in the event of a vacancy on the Board of Directors, Silver Lake, its affiliates and certain transferees who designated such director shall have the right to have the vacancy filled by a new Silver Lake director-designee.